Skip to content

 Active-partner ratio

-This is the percentage of approved partners who actually drove a click or sale in the period.
+This is the share of approved partners who actually drove a click or sale in the period.
 Most programs follow a power law — a small fraction of partners produce nearly all the results.
 A low active ratio isn't necessarily bad, but a falling one signals onboarding or engagement problems.

 Reversal and refund rate